-What is adult degenerative scoliosis?
+What is Scoliosis?

 Scoliosis is the lateral (sideways) curvature of the spine by 10° or more.
 Adults can develop scoliosis as a result of tumors, multiple sclerosis, or other problems.
 On this page, we’ll limit our discussion to scoliosis associated with age-related degeneration.
-For more info on degenerative processes, see Osteoarthritis and Disc Degeneration.
+For more info on degenerative processes, see Spinal Arthritis and Disc Degeneration.

 Adult degenerative scoliosis (ADS) is a form of scoliosis in which vertebral rotation pulls the spine laterally, causing it to deviate from its normal position into an S-shaped or C-shaped curvature.
 This lateral curvature, which doctors call a deviation, deformity, or defect, can affect the entire spine or only a portion of it.